How To Host An Italian Dinner Party

 steak with green beans and bread on Italian pottery plate.

-3rd COURSE – Florentine-style Steak
+3rd Course – Florentine-Style Steak

-You can’t spend five days in Florence and not have a Florentine Steak!
+An authentic Italian dinner menu should include a Florentine steak.
 Tuscany has some of the best beef in the world from Chianina cattle, and they are proud of it.
+The steaks, aka La Bistecca, are a Porterhouse cut.

+The thing that makes it so unique is how thickly it’s cut, how simply it’s prepared, and how rare it’s cooked.
 I re-created that experience with some Porterhouse steaks I got from the butcher.
-They’re not as thick as those in Italy but they give your guests a feel for the lifestyle.
+They’re not as thick as those in Italy but they introduce your guests to the taste and lifestyle.

 Wine pairing for steak